altercation/storage-gen/README.md

 is an existing partition that will be preserved, no drive erasure takes place.
 For this example, we look at the script output.

+    # keep-efi template - preserves existing EFI partition
+    # and makes new btrfs subvolume config for system and home
+    partition --keep --code ef00 --mountpoint /boot
+    filesystem --encrypt
+        subvolume --mountpoint /
+        subvolume --mountpoint /home

-You can run this command now and use the same simulated machine environment using the following command (run from the root of the storage-gen script directory, or adjusting the `--sourcedebug` path to locate the correct file).
+You can try this template now and use the same simulated machine environment using the following command (run from the root of the storage-gen script directory, or adjusting the `--sourcedebug` path to locate the correct file).